-The kidneys and urinary system help to excrete the waste products and also keep chemicals,
+The kidneys and urinary system help to excrete the waste products.
+They also keep

-such as potassium and sodium, and water in balance.
-Kidneys filter and remove several
+chemicals, such as potassium and sodium, and water in balance.
+Kidneys filter and

-toxic materials from the body that are the products of food metabolism.
-These waste
+remove several toxic materials from the body that are the products of food metabolism.

-materials can cause several problems to the body if they build up.
+These waste materials can cause problems in the body if they build up.
 The kidneys also

 control the fluid and acid-base balance in the body

-The kidneys remove urea from the blood through tiny filtering units called nephrons.
+The kidneys remove waste products called urea from the blood through tiny filtering

-There are about one million nephrons in each kidney, located in the medulla and the
+units called nephrons.
+There are about one million nephrons in each kidney.
+Each nephron

 Once the urine is formed, it passes through the nephrons and down the renal tubules

 of the kidney.
-Urine collects in the calyces and renal pelvis and moves into the ureter.
+Urine collects in the calyces and flows into the renal pelvis and then

-In addition to filtering waste from the blood and assisting in the balance of fluids
+Along with filtering waste from the blood and helping in the balance of fluids and

-and other substances in the body, the kidneys perform other vital functions.
+other substances in the body, the kidneys do other vital functions.
 The kidneys:

 Release hormones, such as renin, that help to regulate blood pressure

-Produce erythropoietin.
-This is a hormone that aids formation of red blood cells.
+Make erythropoietin, a hormone that aids formation of red blood cells

 Convert vitamin D into a form that can be used by the body's tissues

-Interact with corticosteroids (made by the adrenal glands that sit on top of the kidney)
+Interact with corticosteroids (made by the adrenal glands that sit on top of each

-that help to regulate kidney function and the body’s inflammatory response system
+kidney) that help to regulate kidney function and the body’s inflammatory response

 What is nephrology?